Clock Tower (SNES)

 |ILLEGAL FACE||ILLEGAL ANIME|

 Some error messages for trying to load an invalid portrait or cinematic image.

 This green dagger can't be found anywhere in the mansion, and it was part of a removed puzzle (read below).
-Can be brought back with PAR code 7E132306, but does not interact with anything.
+Can be brought back with Pro Action Replay (PAR) code 7E132306, but does not interact with anything.
 When equipped, it's named "青銅の短剣" (bronze dagger).

 This unused key sprite is only found in the SNES version.
 Since the item tiles and item IDs are in the same order, one can assume that this is the "Ceremony Key", which comes after the "Copper Key" in the list.
 The four keys that normally don't show up in the inventory can all be placed there by hacking.
-However, all of them will display some unrelated tiles instead of a valid sprite.
+Doing that won't show any valid sprites, though.

 As the elevator only goes up, this tile is never seen.

-Each one of Jennifer's friends have an unused front-facing sprite.
+Each one of Jennifer's friends has an unused front-facing sprite.